tonethar/IGME-330-Master/notes/vue-1.md

 ## 0. Start File

-First, we will try to demonstrate the problem that Vue solves.
+First, we will try to demonstrate one of the problem that Vue and (other reatcive frameworks) solves.

 **data-binding-hard-start.html**